crate/crate/README.rst

 If you intend to contribute to Crate, we suggest to do so as follows:

 1. Fork this repository of Crate.

 2. Create a feature branch (``git checkout -b my_feature``)

 3. Add your contributions (``git commit -am "Added feature"``)

 4. Commit and publish your feature branch to your own fork (``git push -u origin my_markup``).

-5. Create a `pull requests <https://help.github.com/articles/using-pull-requests>`_ specifing the Crate repository as the destination.
+5. Create a `pull requests <https://help.github.com/articles/using-pull-requests>`_
+   specifying the Crate repository as the destination.

 6. Lay back and relax while waiting for our response.